Biquandle cocycle condition for invariants of immersed surface-links in the four-space: Biquandle cocycle condition

 \end{proof}

 \begin{example}

 Let us consider the Fenn--Rolfsen link $FR$, shown as the singular marked diagram $D$ in Figure \ref{fr2}.
-This is the same link as we consider in \cite{Jab23}, where we defined the fundamental quandle for immersed surface-link, and computed the coloring invariant for $FR$.
+This is the same link as considered in \cite{Jab23}, where we defined the fundamental quandle for an immersed surface-link and computed the coloring invariant for $FR$.
 We want to compute the state-sum invariant $\Phi(FR)$ that we defined earlier in this paper.

-Each quandle $(Q, *)$ is a special case of a biquandle $(Q, \utr, \otr)$ with the operations $\utr = *$ and $\otr$ is a trivial operation (projection on the first factor).
+We give two calculations of the state-sum invariant, first with a quandle biquandle, and then for a non-quandle biquandle.